sarkariajazz1/SkolarD/docs/architecture/ARCHITECTURE.md

 ## Class Listings

 ### Object Classes
-1. Card
+1. Card: no calls to other classes
-2. FAQ
+2. FAQ: no calls to other classes
-3. Feedback
+3. Feedback: no calls to other classes
-4. LoginCredentials
+4. LoginCredentials: no calls to other classes
-5. Message
+5. Message: no calls to other classes
-6. RatingRequest
+6. RatingRequest: no calls to other classes
-7. Session
+7. Session: no calls to other classes
-8. Student
+8. Student: no calls to other classes
-9. Support
+9. Support: no calls to other classes
-10. SupportTicket
+10. SupportTicket: no calls to other classes
-11. Tutor
+11. Tutor: no calls to other classes
-12. User
+12. User: no calls to other classes

 ### Persistence Layer Classes
-- ConnectionManager
+- ConnectionManager: calls SchemaInitializer
 - DatabaseSeeder
 - EnvironmentInitializer
 - PersistenceFactory
-- PersistenceProvider
+- PersistenceProvider: calls all DB classes
-- PersistenceRegistry
+- PersistenceRegistry: accesses all the Persistence interfaces
-- PersistenceType
+- PersistenceType(Enum): no calls to other classes
-- CardDB
+- CardDB: calls Card object
-- FAQDB
+- FAQDB:  calls FAQ object
-- LoginDB
+- LoginDB:  accesses PasswordUtil
-- MessageDB
+- MessageDB: accesses
-- RatingDB
+- RatingDB: accesses Feedback object
-- RatingRequestDB
+- RatingRequestDB: accesses RatingRequest, RatingRequestDB, Session, SessionDB, Student, and StudentDB classes.
-- SchemaInitializer
+- SchemaInitializer: no calls to other classes
-- SessionDB
+- SessionDB: accesses Session, Student, StudentDB, Tutor, and TutorDB classes
-- StudentDB
+- StudentDB: accesses Student object
-- SupportDB
+- SupportDB: accesses Student, StudentDB, Tutor, TutorDB, and Support classes
-- TutorCoursesDB
+- TutorCoursesDB: no calls to object classes
-- TutorDB
+- TutorDB: accesses Tutor object

 ### Logic Layer Classes
 - LoginHandler